aceeric/ociregistry/README.md

 Example: `curl "http://hostname:8080/cmd/prune?type=created&dur=10d&count=50&dryRun=true"`

 Explanation: Prunes manifests created (initially downloaded) more than 10 days ago.
 Only prune a max of 50.
-Since _dry run_ is true, doesn't actually prune - only shows what prune would do.
+Since _dry run_ is true, doesn't actually prune - only show what prune would do.

-### /cmd/image/list
+### `/cmd/image/list`

 Lists image manifests, and the blobs that are referenced by the selected manifests.